wbamberg/e10s/articles/message-manager.md

 ### The window message manager ###

-The window message manager is associated with a specific chrome window, and operates on every tab loaded into the window:
+The window message manager is associated with a specific chrome window, and operates on every `<browser>` loaded into the window:

-* `loadFrameScript` loads the given script into every `<browser>` in the window
+* `loadFrameScript` loads the given script into every `<browser>` in the chrome window
 * `sendAsyncMessage` API sends the message to every `<browser>` in the chrome window

 ### The browser message manager ###